 I have been compensated by Glucerna for this post; however, I am sharing my own thoughts.
 All opinions are my own.
 Talk with your health care provider about a diabetes management plan that’s right for you. #GlucernaChallenge #CollectiveBias #Ad

-Today I’m sharing one of my favorite go-to recipes – Baked Pesto Chicken, a great meal for the entire family, including those watching their carbs.
+Today I’m sharing one of my favorite go-to recipes – Baked Pesto Chicken (along with a homemade pesto sauce), a great meal for the entire family, including those watching their carbs.

 Why is my family watching their carbs?

 It’s been almost one year since my husband’s diagnosis of Type II Diabetes.
 As I look back over these past months, there have been many challenges, but we’ve accomplished so much.

 I don’t say that word lightly.
 “We” are in this together.

 I remember that vow…”in sickness and in health”.

 To be honest, one of the biggest challenges that I’ve faced is finding balance for the whole family, discovering meals that are ideal for a diabetic yet fulfilling for a growing 9-year old girl – and easy to make.
 I’ll admit that I like things easy in the kitchen on crazy weeknights.

 For the last three months, my husband has been participating in the 3 month GlucernaⓇ Challenge.
 This past month I actually decided to join him in that.
 With diabetes on both sides of our family, there is no reason NOT to work on maintaining blood sugar.